The Manley 16 x2 Mixer - Tubes on the 2-Buss!

 (approximate) Actual price might vary depending on custom options and your dealer.

-- Rack Mount Faceplate for Power Supply: $200
+- Rack Mount Faceplate for Power Supply: was $200

 Manley Tube Mixer FAQ's